pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-20-scylla-and-charybdis.md

 `From: Archi, Italy`<br/>
 `To: Milazzo, Sicily, Italy`

 Again very little wind this morning.
 We put up the {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}} and were calmly bobbing around, when I saw black sails appear on the horizon.
 They seemed to gaining quite fast on us.
 Pirates?

 It turned out to be Rambler 88, a 30 m racing boat, participating in the Middle Sea Race.
 They passed us at a cool 8 knots, while we were struggling to make 3 knots.
 Watching them {{% explain "gibe" "turn so the wind comes from the other direction" %}} is quite impressive.
-They furl that huge genua of theirs in 2 seconds, gibe the boat and unfurl it again in two seconds.
+They furl that huge {{% explain "genua" "the foresail" %}} of theirs in two seconds, gibe the boat and unfurl it again in two seconds.
 The whole maneuver takes about 6 seconds.
+Makes my heart sing.

 {{< image src="IMG_7417.jpg" alt="Chilling on the foredeck of Rambler 88" ratio="3x2" >}}